HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 Failure to encrypt PHI

-Note: No measure or combination of measures you take will give you 100% protection against a breach.
-Health organizations are now specifically being targeted, as ePHI is one of the most valuable goods currently out there.
+Note: No measure or combination of measures will result in 100% protection against a breach.
+Hackers are currently specifically targeting healthcare organizations, as ePH is one of the most valuable goods currently available.
 The aim is to reduce the likelihood of a breach to an acceptable level.

 What Are the Consequences of a HIPAA Violation?